 STATEMENT OF EQUAL OPPORTUNITY

 Hill College is committed to the principle of equal opportunity in education and employment.
-The college does not discriminate against individuals on the basis of age, race, color, religion, sex, national origin, disability, genetic information, or veteran status in the administration of its educational programs, activities, or employment policies.
+The college does not discriminate against individuals based on age, race, color, religion, sex, national origin, disability, genetic information, or veteran status in the administration of its educational programs, activities, or employment policies.

-The College District prohibits discrimination, including harassment, against any student on the basis of race, color, religion, gender, national origin, disability, or any other basis prohibited by law.
+The College District prohibits discrimination, including harassment, against any student based on race, color, religion, gender, national origin, disability, or any other basis prohibited by law.
 Retaliation against anyone involved in the complaint process is a violation of College District policy and is prohibited.

 A regular student is one that: is admitted into an aid eligible program and is seeking a degree in that program at your institution, is not enrolled in secondary school at the time they are receiving the aid, has either a HS diploma or High School Equivalency Certificate AND is over the age of compulsory education in the state the institution is located in.